klaytn/klaytn-docs/docs/misc/faq.md

 - Cypress Public EN : https://api.cypress.klaytn.net:8651
 - Baobab Public EN : https://api.baobab.klaytn.net:8651

-KAS (Klatyn API Service), similar to Infura for Ethereum, will be released in 2020.1Q.
+KAS (Klaytn API Service), similar to Infura for Ethereum, will be released in 2020.1Q.
 With KAS, you can use Klaytn without running own Endpoint Node.